lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-08-09-computer_proof.md

 too late for Ryser, who had died in 1985.
 The result has major implications for combinatorics despite the absence of a surveyable proof.
+It was [confirmed recently](https://arxiv.org/abs/2012.04715) with the help of a SAT solver, and therefore has been proved in logic, even though the proof is colossal.

 People are legitimately uneasy about being wholly dependent on a piece of software.
 This cannot be compared to astronomers using a powerful telescope